sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/helm.md

 A [standard upgrade](../../updates/index.md#standard-upgrades) occurs between two minor versions of Sourcegraph.
 If you are looking to jump forward several versions, you must perform a [multi-version upgrade](#multi-version-upgrades) instead.

+**Before upgrading:**

+- Read our [update policy](../../updates/index.md#update-policy) to learn about Sourcegraph updates.
+- Find the relevant entry for your update in the [update notes for Sourcegraph with Kubernetes](../../updates/kubernetes.md).

 1. Review [Helm Changelog] and [Sourcegraph Changelog] and select the most recent version compatible with your current Sourcegraph version.

 > ⚠️ You can only upgrade one minor version of Sourcegraph at a time.